e271828e/Flight.jl/docs/notes/design/framework_design.md

 The two-stage split resolves it.
-In the rare case where a single component's stage-2 outputs cross-couple through a neighbor (port-level acyclic, stage-level cyclic), the remedy is **splitting the component** — which documents real structure — and the build diagnostic says so explicitly ("cycle through X.g_s2 is artificial at port level — split the component").
-One consequence of stage-2 conservatism worth recording: an input consumed only by `f` (never by `g_s2`) still creates a scheduling edge if the component has stage-2 outputs; in practice such components are integrator-shaped and have none, and the remedy, if ever needed, is the same split.
+In the rare case where a single component's stage-2 outputs cross-couple through a neighbor (port-level acyclic, stage-level cyclic), the remedy is **splitting the component** — which documents real structure — and the build diagnostic says so explicitly ("cycle through X.h_xmu is artificial at port level — split the component").
+One consequence of stage-2 conservatism worth recording: an input consumed only by `f` (never by `h_xmu`) still creates a scheduling edge if the component has stage-2 outputs; in practice such components are integrator-shaped and have none, and the remedy, if ever needed, is the same split.